Dylann Roof represents self in Charleston murder trial

 Story highlights

+- Thoughts on death penalty, race are key factors in early phase of jury selection

-- Roof was deemed mentally fit last week to face 33 charges in a 2015 church massacre
+- Dylann Roof has been deemed mentally fit to face 33 charges in a 2015 church massacre

 Charleston, South Carolina (CNN)A federal judge on Monday granted Dylann Roof's motion to represent himself, and Roof is being permitted to object if he feels potential jurors are not fit to serve on the jury deciding his fate.